Find and fix writing mistakes instantly

 - Is the new batch of orders from them?

-In each of these cases, we use a preposition to clearly identify the relationship between the noun and the rest of the sentence.
+In each of these cases, we use a preposition to clearly identify the relationship between the noun and the rest of the sentence as an object pronoun.
 This is a fairly common construction and can encompass a wide variety of situations.

-Regardless of what sentence construction you’re using, one thing that doesn’t change is the need to follow a proper format when you cite a passage.
+Regardless of what sentence construction you’re using, one thing that doesn’t change is the objective pronouns subject can be a little tricky to learn.
+Need to follow a proper format when you cite a passage?
 MLA format and APA format are the most common, but you may also find yourself asked to follow one of several more styles.

 The Subject of Tonight’s Lecture…

-We’ve looked at situations involving the object of a sentence; now, let’s turn to subjects.
-What is a subjective pronoun?
+Finally, let’s get back to the debate of subjective vs. objective pronouns and focus on what is a subject pronoun.
+We’ve looked at situations involving object pronouns, but what is a subjective pronoun?
 These are, as you might guess, the ones that are used as the subjects of sentences or clauses.

 - You are the perfect person for the job.